ehmedP/ehmedP/README.md

 i am also an open-source enthusiast and maintainer. i learned a lot from the open-source community and i love how collaboration and knowledge sharing happened through open-source.

+I am excited to use my skills and experience to make a positive impact on the world.
+I believe that technology can be used to solve real-world problems and improve people's lives.
+I am looking for opportunities to work on projects that align with my values and make a difference.

   <img align="right" alt="GIF" src="https://github.com/abhisheknaiidu/abhisheknaiidu/blob/master/code.gif?raw=true" width="500" height="320" />

 - 💼 Any freelance work? do reach, [email](mailto:ehmedliehmed0105@gmail.com) :)